US singer Mary Millben to attend Independence Day celebrations in India | Entertainment

 US singer Mary Millben to attend Independence Day celebrations in India

-African American singer Mary Milben, who is known for her moving rendition of ‘Om Jai Jagadish Hare’ and ‘Jana Gana Mana’, is travelling to India to attend the celebrations related to the country’s 75th anniversary of Independence.
+African American singer Mary Milben, known for her moving rendition of ‘Om Jai Jagadish Hare’ and ‘Jana Gana Mana’, is travelling to India to attend and perform at the celebrations related to the country’s 75th anniversary of Independence.

-“I am thrilled to finally experience this treasured motherland, celebrate my meaningful relationship with India and Indian communities across the world, and highlight the important democratic alliance between the United States and India during this important observance of India’s Independence,” said Millben.
+“I am thrilled to finally experience this treasured motherland, celebrate my meaningful relationship with India and Indian communities across the world, and highlight the important democratic alliance between the United States and India during this important observance of India’s Independence,” Millben said.

-“As I prepare for my first trip to India, my heart’s sentiments echo Dr. King’s words, ‘to other countries, I may go as a tourist, but to India, I come as a pilgrim,’” said Millben.
+“As I prepare for my first trip to India, my heart’s sentiments echo Dr King’s words, ‘to other countries, I may go as a tourist, but to India, I come as a pilgrim,’” she said.

 Accompanied by Priya Samant, co-founder/CEO of NFT global company Abris.io and a strategic advisor on US-India relations, Millben will also perform in India for the first time, making an appearance at the Indiaspora Global Forum to celebrate 75th year of the country’s Independence and 10th year of Indiaspora.